Choose your SQL server:

 Setting profile options

-Use the next wizard step to set the database alias and other profile options (the detailed description is given below).
 You can select several databases to set options for all the selected databases at once (except the alias which should be unique for each individual database).
-Click the Ready button when done to start working with the selected databases in SQL Maestro for MySQL.

 Login prompt before connection